sangtaeha/BLE-Mesh-Project/README.md

 ## WebServer Setup

-Now that the Mesh network is already pre-configured, we will set up the webserver now. <br>
+Now that the Mesh network is already configured, we will set up the webserver now. <br>
 Take a clone of the <em>BLE-Mesh-Project</em> Repo and switch to the <em>Demo</em> branch using following commands. <br>
 ```sh
 git clone https://github.com/matsy/BLE-Mesh-Project.git